clj-kondo/clj-kondo/doc/config.md

 #### Debugging

 For debugging the output of a hook function, you can use `println` or `prn`.
-E.g. to get a sense of what a newly generated node looks like, you can use `(prn (api/sexprs node))`.
+To get a sense of what a newly generated node looks like, you can use `(prn (api/sexprs node))`.

 #### Performance